 We’d had the tub installed before tiling, but vanity, toilet and mirror had to be installed for the finishing touch.

 We picked out this beautiful vanity for a couple of reasons.
 One, we wanted ample counter space in our humble small bathroom.
 Two, we love the pop of color it adds to the room.
-And three, the drawers are easier on our backs (we are taller than average humans) than low shelves would be.
+And three, the drawers are easier on our backs than low shelves would be (we are taller than your average humans).

 Here are the final bathroom remodel before and after pictures.